-RATIONALE: The balance of board influence should reside with independent directors free of any pressures or conflicts which might prevent them from objectively overseeing strategic direction, evaluating management effectiveness, setting appropriate executive compensation, maintaining internal control processes and ultimately driving long-term shareholder value creation.
-Corporate governance improvements have led to greater independence on the board in general and, judging from comments ISS has received from seasoned directors, a noticeable shift in mindset amongst board members that has enabled them to take back control of key areas of their oversight mandate such as reining in executive compensation.
-These same directors continue to tell us that stricter governance rules and expectations have given boards more authority to take a hard line when necessary on issues that were previously dominated by influential CEOs.
-Further bolstered by the support of shareholders and effective governance structures, independent directors are liberated to more effectively represent shareholder interests.
+RATIONALE: The balance of board influence should reside with independent directors free of any pressures or conflicts which might prevent them from objectively overseeing strategic direction, evaluating management effectiveness, setting appropriate executive compensation, maintaining internal control processes, and ultimately driving long-term shareholder value creation.
 Best practice corporate governance standards do not advocate that no inside directors sit on boards.
 Company insiders have extensive company knowledge and experience that provides a significant contribution to business decisions at the board level.
-In order to maintain the independent balance of power necessary for independent directors to fulfill their oversight mandate and make difficult decisions that may run counter to management's self-interests, insiders and former insiders should not dominate the board or continue to be involved on key board committees charged with the audit, compensation and nomination responsibilities.
+In order to maintain the independent balance of power necessary for independent directors to fulfill their oversight mandate and make difficult decisions that may run counter to management's self-interests, insiders, former insider, s and other related directors should not dominate the board or continue to be involved on key board committees charged with the audit, compensation, and nomination responsibilities.